airtai/faststream/docs/docs/en/rabbit/examples/headers.md

 The **Header** Exchange is the most complex and flexible way to route messages in *RabbitMQ*.
 This `exchange` type sends messages to queues according by matching the queue binding arguments with message headers.

-At the same time, if several consumers are subscribed to the queue, messages will also be distributed among them.
+At the same time, if the queue listens to several consumers, messages will also be distributed among them (default [scaling mechanism](../direct#scaling){.internal-link}).

 ## Example